NA-Shuvo/OOP/README.md

 One of the important features of OOP is it provides a very CONTROLLED reuseability of classes.
 You can write your own class and use it in different many programs or you can put it in to the internet.
 Then a lot of users can reuse it.
 Now, when you design a class, you may NOT want to reassign any attribute value from outside of the class by accidentally.
 So you need to have a access control mechanism.
 OOP comes with an access control mechanism.
 C++ provides three types of data accessibility- public, private, protected.
 Public members can be accessed from everywhere.
 Private members can be accessed within the class by other public and private members(mostly by methods) and we will learn proteced accessibility later in this course.<br/>

-So, let's update out notion of class members with member accessibility.
+So, let's update our notion of class members with member accessibility.
 Public members can be accessible from anywhere.
 But when it comes to private members we need some other public members to work with them.
 For example if we want to update a private data value we must need a public method to access it.
 Thus public methods can be treated like **interfaces**.
 An user use interface to interact with the private members.
 Private members basically provide the **implementation details**.
 We don't need all implementation